 Tanot Mata Temple

 The story of Tanot Mata Temple at the Longewala border in Rajasthan is one such miraculous tale when the local deity Tanot aka Awad Mata didn’t let any Pakistani tank bomb explode and Indian soldiers who were certain of martyrdom and defeat went on to crush the Pakistanis in both 1965 as well as 1971 wars.16-Dec-2020.

-The day then ends with the stay at Jaisalmer hotels to see the desert view and fruits from the top hotel locations followed by a delicious dinner after a long tiring day.
+The day then ends with a stay at Jaisalmer hotels to see the desert view and fruits from the top hotel locations followed by a delicious dinner after a long tiring day.